The Holmes Park House

 Eleanor died in 1948 and Harry in 1959.
 Their son, John, sold the house on 1.6 acres in 1963.
 The remaining 18-plus acres was donated to the City of Medford as Holmes Park by John in 1973–which led to the creation of Holmes Park.

-The Holmes Park Hospice House story started when a tiny resale boutique (Hospice Unique Boutique) opened on Ashland Street in Ashland in 2009.
+The Celia’s House in Holmes Park story started when a tiny resale boutique (Hospice Unique Boutique) opened on Ashland Street in Ashland in 2009.
 From the start, there was a shared vision that one day the Southern Oregon Friends of Hospice (“SOFH”) would have a hospice house in Southern Oregon.

 Medical, governmental, and community leaders joined together, as SOFH searched for a park-like property between the two major hospitals in Medford, Rogue Regional and Providence Medford Medical Center.
 The colonial revival-style mansion was purchased in April 2016 for $1.3 million from Jay Beckstead, a Medford pathologist, and his wife, Paula, who had owned the property for 18 years.